-transfer in to every day practice.
+opportunities to find out about a wide variety of careers (links to page 8 raising aspirations). transfer in to every day practice.
 Forest school is led by a highly skilled practitioner (L3) and is supported by another L3 Forest School practitioner (awaiting confirmation of qualification), who has worked within the school for the past two years.
-Pupils will be provided with opportunities to find out about a wide variety of careers Sutton trust: Collaborative Learning +5 months Sutton Trust: Enrichment Forest School Principles Sutton Trust: Outdoor adventure learning +4 months

-out about a wide

-Total budgeted c sost See section 7

-iii.
-Other approache S Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+Pupils will be provided with Sutton trust: Collaborative Learning +5 months Sutton Trust: Enrichment Forest School Principles Sutton Trust: Outdoor adventure learning +4 months provided with opportunities to find out about a wide variety of careers (links to page 8 raising aspirations). out about a wide variety of careers (links to page 8 raising aspirations). variety of careers (links to page 8 raising aspirations). (links to page 8 raising aspirations). raising aspirations).
+Total budgeted cost See section 7 Total by Idaalad acst See section 7 iii.
+Other approache iii.
+Other approaches Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 To meet the emotional needs of PP pupils (which will have been exacerbated by the Covid-19 pandemic) supporting high levels of engagement with learning and a positive impact on outcomes.
 Whole school TIS approach adopted and targeted TIS sessions.
 Whole class TiS sessions drawn from class snapshots.
 Whole class forest school sessions.
-Small group interventions providing a holistic learning and development program which could be in the form of: outdoor learning, TiS group sessions and preteach sessions to boost children's selfesteem and TIS is recognised as an effective approach supporting emotional resilience which is a skill that disadvantaged pupils can need to develop further.
-Sutton Trust: Behaviour Interventions +3 months Sutton Trust: Social and emotional learning +4 months Forest school sessions aim to promote the holistic development of all those involved, fostering resilient, confident, independent and creative learners Forest School Research Forest School Principles - Principle 3 Sutton Trust: Outdoor Ensure all pupils needing emotional support are identified.
+Small group interventions providing a holistic learning and development program which could be in the form of: outdoor learning, TiS group sessions and pre- teach sessions to TIS is recognised as an effective approach supporting emotional resilience which is a skill that disadvantaged pupils can need to develop further.
+Sutton Trust: Behaviour Interventions +3 months Sutton Trust: Social and emotional learning +4 months Forest school sessions aim to promote the holistic development of all those involved, fostering resilient, confident, independent and creative learners Forest School Research Forest School Principles - Principle 3 Ensure all pupils needing emotional support are identified.
 Seek feedback from pupils, parents and staff to gauge impact.
 TIS assessments will show improvements in children's emotional stability and needs.
 Class screening will take place termly.
 Regular meetings with forest school lead to identify particular pupils, the provision they receive and the impact of this.
 Seek feedback from pupils, parents and staff to gauge impact on engagement in class.
 TIS All staff in class.
-Targeted intervention: TIS Practitioners FS FS lead WM Apprentice LC Mid-year, through pupil progress meetings, using termly assessments.
-Raise aspiration and expectations of confidence.
-Visits/online presentations by Through raising the aspirations of parents and Feedback from parents and carers.
-All staff, CL and HH to On-going reviews throughout the pupils and their adults who have pupils, and increasing lead. year.
+Targeted intervention: TIS Practitioners FS FS lead WM Apprentice LC Mid-year, through pupil progress meetings, using termly assessments. boost children's self- esteem and confidence.
+Sutton Trust: Outdoor adventure learning +4 Raise aspiration and expectations of pupils and their Visits/online presentations by adults who have Through raising the aspirations of parents and pupils, and increasing Feedback from parents and carers.
+All staff, CL and HH to lead.
+On-going reviews throughout the year.
 Termly report